Samsung/Tizen.NET/_posts/2019-12-02-Build-an-Widget-application-for-Galaxy-Watch.md

 ℹ️
 > Unfortunately, since the application template for the .NET widget is not yet available in Visual Studio, you have to create the widget application code yourself as shown below.

 #### Step 1.
-Edit `tizen-manifest.xml`
+Declaring an Widget Application in the Tizen Manifest
-Declare the application type and privileges in the Tizen manifest file.
+Declare the widget application and privileges in the `tizen-manifest.xml`.
 ```xml
 <widget-application appid="org.tizen.example.MyWidget" update-period="0" exec="MyWidget.dll" type="dotnet">
     <label>MyWidget</label>